Resits and Reassessment Periods

-Unless granted first attempt resits (through mitigation), resit marks are capped at the pass mark (a mark of 40 for Undergraduates and a mark of 50 for Postgraduates), and students are expected to pay a resit fee.
+Unless granted first attempt resits (through mitigation), resit marks are capped at the pass mark (a mark of 40 for Undergraduates and a mark of 50 for Postgraduates).

 If you are resitting an assessment externally/as a carried module in the following academic year, see the External/Carried Module Resits page for more information.